Protect Your Patients with the PtProtect® Pain Management Program

-With PtProtect, you get the confidence and reliability you need to ensure successful pain medication monitoring:
+With the PtProtect® (‘Patient Protect’) Pain Management Program, you get confidence and reliability to ensure successful pain medication monitoring.

-Uses Liquid Chromatography/Tandem Mass Spectrometry (LC/MS/MS) and the lowest available detection thresholds for the most accurate and sensitive opiate/opioid testing.
-Our data shows that up to 30 percent of drugs found by LC/MS/MS would have been missed using conventional immunoassay screens for opiates and opioids.
+Uses Liquid Chromatography/Tandem Mass Spectometry (LC-MS/MS) and the lowest available detection thresholds for the most accurate and sensitive opiate/opioid testing.
+Our data shows that up to 30 percent of drugs found by LC-MS/MS would have been missed using conventional immunoassay screens or point of care drug tests for opiates and opioids.

-Analytical reports and easy-to-understand interpretive comments eliminate guesswork and save you time.
+Analytical reports and easy-to-understand interpretive comments eliminate guesswork and saves you time.

 - Monitors analgesic medication adherence to ensure patient safety and protect your practice

-- Uses lowest detection thresholds for the most sensitive, comprehensive detection of opiates
+- Uses lowest detection thresholds (2-5 ng/mL) for the most sensitive, comprehensive detection of opiates and opioids

 - Offers highest testing specificity available

-– Nine comprehensive panel configurations detect up to 38 prescribed medications and illicit drugs
+- Four comprehensive panel configurations detect up to 38 prescribed medications and illicit drugs

 - Detects non-prescribed analgesic medication, reducing the possibility of adverse drug interactions